Python automation case study

 Technical problem

-Viewer chat, vote state, local movie files, Twitch auth, and OBS playback have to stay coordinated during a long-running stream session.
+Chat, vote state, local files, Twitch auth, and OBS playback must stay coordinated.

 Constraints

-The bot depends on Twitch OAuth/IRC, OBS WebSocket, local media paths, public-domain files, and services that can disconnect mid-stream.
+The bot depends on Twitch OAuth/IRC, OBS WebSocket, local paths, and services that can disconnect.

 Approach